alasram/maplibre-native-experimental/docs/mdbook/src/profiling/tracy-profiling.md

 #### Enabling instrumentation in MapLibre Native

 Instrumentation is enabled by turning `ON` the CMake option `MLN_USE_TRACY`.
 Tracy computational overhead is very low but by default it keeps all instrumentation events that are not consumed by the server in system memory.
 This can have a negative effect on platforms with low memory.
-To prevent high memory usage `TRACY_ON_DEMAND` macro should defined which stores instrumentation data only when the server is connected to the application.
+To prevent high memory usage, `TRACY_ON_DEMAND` macro should defined.
+This way instrumentation data is only stored when the server is connected to the application.

 #### Instrumentation in MapLibre

 The file `include/mbgl/util/instrumentation.hpp` defines the following instrumentation macros:

-##### MLN_TRACE_ZONE(label)
+##### `MLN_TRACE_ZONE(label)`
-The macro records the timestamps at the start and end of the code scope. the parameter label is a user defined name for the zone.
+The macro records the timestamps at the start and end of the code scope.
+The parameter label is a user defined name for the zone.
 Example:

 ~~~
 // code is not instrumented